Alihasaan/Final-Year-Project/README.md

 # onlineTaxiApp

-A new Flutter project.
+This Flutter project was developed as a final year project for my university.

 ## Getting Started

-This project is a starting point for a Flutter application.
+There are two app one driver side and one Client/User side.

 A few resources to get you started if this is your first Flutter project: